MaaXYZ/FastDeploy/docs/en/faq/build_on_win_with_gui.md

 ### How to Set for GPU version C++ SDK Compilation
 <div id="CMakeGuiAndVS2019GPU"></div>

 Step 1: Select the compilation option according to the CPU version.
-Please `do` select WITH_GPU
+Please `do` select WITH_CUDA

 ![image](https://user-images.githubusercontent.com/31974251/192099254-9f82abb0-8a29-41ce-a0ce-da6aacf23582.png)